 If a monetary bond is set, it can be paid in cash at the jail, or a Gainesville bondsman can be hired to post it.

 Bail Bond Fees

-If you are asked to co-sign on a bond, please understand that you are risking the full amount of the bail bond liability, and are guaranteeing to the bondsman (who is in turn guaranteeing to the courts) that the defendant is going to make each and every court appearance until his case is over.
+If you are asked to cosign on a bond, understand you are risking the full amount of the bail bond liability.
+Cosigning also guarantees to the bonding company in Gainesville — who is, in turn, guaranteeing to the courts — that the defendant is going to make each court appearance until their case is over.

-While a bail bondsman has full arrest powers and can track down your fleeing friend, you the signer have no such powers under the law.
-For more see what you should consider before co-signing on a bail bond.
+While a bail bondsman has full arrest powers and can track down the defendant, you as the cosigner have no such powers under the law.
+For more see our FAQs.

 Alachua County Jail